tinaellis/tinaellis.github.io/cti_hr.md

 ## CTI for HR: Defending Against Insider Threats
 <a href="ti_blog">Back</a>
-<p>As I read SentinelOne’s “<a href="https://www.sentinelone.com/labs/top-tier-target-what-it-takes-to-defend-a-cybersecurity-company-from-todays-adversaries/" target="_blank">Top Tier Target | What It Takes to Defend a Cybersecurity Company from Today’s Adversaries</a>” the section on “The Strategic Value of Cyber Threat Intelligence” lingered with me.
+<p>As I read SentinelOne’s “<a href="https://www.sentinelone.com/labs/top-tier-target-what-it-takes-to-defend-a-cybersecurity-company-from-todays-adversaries/" target="_blank">What It Takes to Defend a Cybersecurity Company from Today’s Adversaries</a>” the section on “The Strategic Value of Cyber Threat Intelligence” lingered with me.
 It underscored a truth that’s both obvious and often overlooked: most companies don’t have a CTI team watching their blind spots, especially when the threat doesn’t come through the firewall—but through the front door in the form of a job application.
 Most HR teams are facing this evolving threat landscape with little more than instinct and spreadsheets.
 That realization struck a nerve.
 I wrote this resource out of urgency and respect—for the recruiters, security professionals, and business leaders who need help seeing what’s coming.
 This is for the people on the front lines of hiring who deserve a fighting chance against a threat they never expected to face.</p>

+## The DPRK IT Fraud Worker Scheme
 In recent years, a covert cyber threat campaign has emerged in the form of North Korean IT operatives applying for remote jobs at global companies under false identities.
 These applicants, operating as part of a government-sanctioned effort, are tasked with earning foreign currency to fund North Korea's weapons programs and, in some cases, act as insider threats.
 This article explores how cyber threat intelligence (CTI) can directly support HR departments in identifying and stopping these fraud attempts before they turn into costly security incidents.

 ## What Roles Are Being Targeted?